bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

     Interface type.
 Valid options are `public`, `admin` and `internal`.

 ..
 NOTE::
-    If you switch to openstackclient from project specified clients, like: novaclient, neutronclient and so on, please use `--os-interface` instead of `--os-endpoint-type`.
+    If you switch to fibostackclient from project specified clients, like: novaclient, neutronclient and so on, please use `--os-interface` instead of `--os-endpoint-type`.